bilalraza9170/bilalraza9170/README.md

 </p>

 <p align="center">
   Hi!
 I'm Muhammad Bilal Raza, a Software Engineer, graduated from Bahria University Islamabad with a CGPA of 3.2/4.
-I'm passionate about web development and enthusiastic about collaborating on exciting and impactful projects.
+I'm passionate about web and mobile development and enthusiastic about collaborating on exciting and impactful projects.
 </p>

 <!-- Divider -->